LATC/24-7-platform/latc-platform/linker-webapp/readme.txt

 Jspx are cool :-) but at the start they might give you a little headache Have a look at some toutorials before you start http://jspx-bay.sourceforge.net/

+Views are in:
+linker-webapp/src/main/webapp/WEB-INF/views
+Specifically:
+index page:
+linker-webapp/src/main/webapp/WEB-INF/views/index.jspx
+meber index page:
+linker-webapp/src/main/webapp/WEB-INF/views/member/index.jspx

 Remeber that the template file has to be valid xml file:
 1) No empty elements like <p></p>  If you need them do  <p><!-- --></p>
 2) No html entities, use unicode representation so instead &copy; put &#169;
 add here more points if you think something should be added

+In case of any problems please contact me via email or skype I will be happy to help you setup the project and start coding

+Szymon Danielczyk
+28 June 2012